garethtdavies/zqw-docs/docs/faq.md

 No, `zcashd` does not support BIP xxx.
 Sapling does use a HD wallet xxx https://z.cash/blog/sapling-in-hd/

 https://github.com/zcash/zcash/issues/2673

+#### Can I import a seed from a wallet such as Coinoimi or Jaxx?

+...

+You cannot import seed words but you can use a tool to obtain the private keys for the seed words and then import these into zec-qt-wallet.

 #### Where can I find the Sapling HD seed?